-Although my father was generally uninterested in sports, my mother was a passionate Yankees fan, and they became passionate fans of the UNC basketball team.
+Although my father was generally uninterested in sports, my mother was a passionate Yankees fan, and they became devout followers of the UNC basketball team.
 While I never went to a synagogue growing up, I learned a lot about character through Dean Smith’s leadership.
 Coach Smith demanded that his team play with integrity, instituting traditions like having a player who got an assist point to the person who passed the ball, a practice that was later adopted widely within the sport.
-The community was united around the basketball team, and that contributed to a sense of pride about being a part of the community.
+The community was united around the basketball team, and that contributed to a sense of connection within the community.

 In the past few years, as I worked on a film about the relationship between mind and body in regards to health, I have become more aware of just how powerfully past traumas affect us.
 While my father was a psychologist, he was somewhat resistant to dealing with the trauma he experienced in his own life, and instead focused his attention on others.
 Unfortunately, we now understand that trauma is often carried down through our genes.
 In fact, the reason I went looking into the massacres in Lithuania was because I had an interest in finding out about things that might have affected me without my full understanding.

 A couple of months after that Klan March in 1987, I moved to New York City for college, and I stayed for nearly 30 years.
 I played in a band, made movies, got married, bought a house, and had kids.
 However, in 2013, my wife and I decided to move from Brooklyn back into the house I grew up in down South.
 My mother’s move to a retirement community prompted our re-location, but we had a lot of others reasons to move as well.
-Raising kids in the city can be complex and difficult, and not only did we have several films to finish, but I also wanted a slower pace of life so that I could re-examine my nearly 30 years of making art.
+Raising kids in the city can be complex and difficult, and not only did we have several films to finish, but I also was interested in a slower pace of life.
+I wanted time to take stock of the work I had done.
 Sometimes we move forward with such a singular force that we fail to adequately pay attention to where we have been.